sole/mindblown.js/README.md

 The example uses the distributable build in `dist/` which will be eventually also published to npm.
 If it works with the example, then it's good.

 Every time a change is made in the core MindBlown code you'll need to rebuild.
-TODO: add a file watcher to rebuild on demand.
+Or you can use `npm run watch` to start a file watcher that rebuilds the presentation on demand.

 The `dist` folder should be checked in the repository - so if someone git clones the repository, they can run the example without even running `npm install && npm run build`.
 The `package.json` file exposes `src/index.js`, not the `dist` version.
 This is for people building presentations with node.js, and this also allows bundlers to do whatever optimisations they need to do, which are harder to do if the code is a big bundle.

 ## Internals